dbdesign-students-spring2024/4-sql-crud-Ruojin-song/README.md

 2. Name (name of restaurants)
 3. Category (e.g. Chinese)
 4. Price_Tier (divided into three different types: Cheap, Medium, and Expensive)
-5. Neighborhood (neighborhood where restaurant is located)
+5. Neighborhood (neighborhood where restaurants are located)
 6. Opening Hours
 7. Closing Hours
 8. Average Rating (integer from 0 to 5)